tamaragevorgyan/gettyimages-api/documentation/endpoints/oauth2/README.md

 http://tools.ietf.org/html/rfc6749#section-4.2
 Getty Images requires this flow for 3rd party client applications.
 In this flow, the user authorizes the application to access their protected resources using the Getty Images authorization server.
 Developers follow these steps to get an access token for their application:

-1. Client application calls the Auth endpoint (e.g., https://connect.gettyimages.com/oauth2/auth/) and passes in:
+1. Client application calls the Auth endpoint (e.g., https://connect.gettyimages.com/oauth2/auth/) and passes in the following information:
-  * their API key / client id;
+  * API key / client ID
-  * a redirect uri that has been registered with Connect (parameters may be added that are not registered);
+  * redirect uri that has been registered with Connect (parameters may be added that are not registered)
-  * a response type of "token"; and
+  * response type of "token"
-  * a state (optional).
+  * state (optional)

-2. Client application redirects to our sign-in page whose location is provided in the response to step 1.
+2. Client application redirects to our sign-in page, whose location is provided in the response to step 1.

-3. End user signs in with their Getty Images or Thinkstock credentials and clicks Authorize.
+3. End user signs in with their Getty Images or Thinkstock credentials, and clicks Authorize.

-4. Connect verifies the client and user credentials and redirects to the client application with a long-lived access token.
+4. Connect verifies the client and user credentials and then redirects to the client application with a long-lived access token.

 #####Example request: